googleapis/google-cloud-ruby/google-cloud-os_config-v1/README.md

-# Ruby Client for the Cloud OS Config V1 API
+# Ruby Client for the OS Config V1 API

 OS management tools that can be used for patch management, patch compliance, and configuration management on VM instances.

-Cloud OS Config provides OS management tools that can be used for patch management, patch compliance, and configuration management on VM instances.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Cloud OS Config V1 API.
+It provides basic client classes for a specific version of the OS Config V1 API.
 Most users should consider using the main client gem, [google-cloud-os_config](https://rubygems.org/gems/google-cloud-os_config).
 See the section below titled *Which client should I use?* for more information.